curityio/idsvr-helm/idsvr/README.md

 `curity.admin.service.port`| The admin configuration port |`6789`
-`curity.admin.logging.stdout`| Flag to enable/disable extra containers that tail the logs in `var/log` folder. |`false` `curity.admin.logging.logs`| Array of the extra containers that will be included in the admin pod |`[]` `curity.runtime.role`| The role of the runtime servers |`default` `curity.runtime.service.type`| The runtime service type |`ClusterIP` `curity.runtime.service.port`| The runtime service port |`8443` `curity.runtime.logging.stdout`| Flag to enable/disable extra containers that tail the logs in `var/log` folder. |`false` `curity.runtime.logging.logs`| Array of the extra containers that will be included in the runtime pods |`[]` `curity.config.uiEnabled`| Flag to enable/disable the service for Admin UI and Admin REST API |`false` `curity.config.password`| The administrator password.
+`curity.admin.logging.stdout`| Flag to enable/disable extra containers that tail the logs in `var/log` folder. |`false` `curity.admin.logging.logs`| Array of the extra containers that will be included in the admin pod |`[]` `curity.admin.logging.image`| The image that will be used to create the logging containers |`busybox:latest` `curity.runtime.role`| The role of the runtime servers |`default` `curity.runtime.service.type`| The runtime service type |`ClusterIP` `curity.runtime.service.port`| The runtime service port |`8443` `curity.runtime.logging.stdout`| Flag to enable/disable extra containers that tail the logs in `var/log` folder. |`false` `curity.runtime.logging.logs`| Array of the extra containers that will be included in the runtime pods |`[]` `curity.runtime.logging.image`| The image that will be used to create the logging containers |`busybox:latest` `curity.config.uiEnabled`| Flag to enable/disable the service for Admin UI and Admin REST API |`false` `curity.config.password`| The administrator password.
 Required if `curity.config.environmentVariableSecret` and `curity.config.configurationSecret` is not set | `null`
 `curity.config.encryptionKey`| The configuration encryption key |`null`